 Julia Parnell

-Julia Parnell’s career began in 1999, and over the past two decades, she has directed and produced hundreds of hours of content, including feature films, primetime series, documentaries, and podcasts.
-Acclaimed both locally and internationally, Julia is known for crafting emotionally resonant stories with powerful depth.
+Julia Parnell’s career began in 1999, and over the past two decades, she has directed and produced hundreds of hours of content, spanning feature documentaries, primetime series, long-form television, and podcasts.

 Read more about Julia’s filmography here.